hamidarab/wp-eitaa/README.md

 ## Release History

+- 2025-21-10 - 2.0.0 - Add panel option and show connection status in admin toolbar

 - 2024-12-03 - 1.0.0 - Fix order date and converting it to the correct shamsi date

 - 2023-07-05 - 1.0.0 - Stable release